cdapio/cdap/examples/README.rst

 CountAndFilterWords
 -------------------
-- A variation of CountTokens that illustrates that a flowlet's output can be consumed by multiple downstream Flowlets.
+- A variation of CountTokens that illustrates that a Flowlet's output can be consumed by multiple downstream Flowlets.
 - In addition to counting all tokens, also sends all tokens to a filter that drops all tokens that are not upper case.